splch/pkmnbtl/README.md

 # Pokemon Battle

-This watch face will display the date, time, battery level, RAM usage and temperature seamlessly within a pokemon battle.
+This watch face seamlessly displays the time, date, battery level, temperature, storage, and RAM usage within a pokemon battle.

 ![Watch Face](screenshot.png)

 ## Usage

 Download this app to your watch and follow Settings -> System -> Select Clock -> PkMn Btl.
-The watch face should now be set to Pokemon Battle.
+The watch face should now be set to the Pokemon Battle.

 ## Features

-Tried and true overview including:
+A tried and true format including:

 - Time
 - Date
 - Battery Level
+- Temperature
+- Storage available
 - RAM usage
-- Temperature

 ### Important

 1. The opponent pokemon's name is the **current time**
+2. The opponent pokemon's HP is the **available storage**
 2. The player pokemon's name is the **date**
 3. The player pokemon's HP is the **battery life**
 4. The player pokemon's EXP is the **RAM usage**
-5. The information box is the **temperature**
+5. The information box shows the **temperature**

 ## Requests